 OBJECTIVE

-Students will recognize the effects of light on plants.
+Students will be able to notice the effects of light on plants

-Students will be able to identify different types of plants and their different needs.
+Students will be able to draw observations about their plants

 ESSENTIAL QUESTIONS